-Support for public infrastructure projects will address immediate needs and support Richland County's longterm recovery strategy by helping to ensure provision of necessary services to residents and businesses.
+Support for public infrastructure projects will address immediate needs and support Richland County's long-term recovery strategy by helping to ensure provision of necessary services to residents and businesses.
 The importance of these services for the health and stability of Richland County is paramount.
 Fully functioning and protected public infrastructure before, during, and after a flood improves safety, mobility, and quality of life for residents and businesses, and promotes long-term health of the County.

-Assistance with the required local share of federal recovery programs is an eligible activity under the CDBG-DR Program.
+Assistance with the required local share of federal recovery programs is an eligible activity under the CDBG-DR Program as described in 24 CFR 570.201 (g).
+Payment of the non-federal share or local match for a federal grant is also an eligible activity under the CDBG-DR program as described in 24 CFR 570.201(g).
 All activities funded through this program will meet the National Objectives requirement under the authorizing statute of the CDBG Program.
 Activities under this program are anticipated to primarily meet either the LMI or Urgent Need objective.
 The specific national objective to be fulfilled through this program will be project-specific.
 As infrastructure typically has area-wide benefits, the beneficiaries from each individual project will determine the national objective.
 In many cases, populations to be served by necessary infrastructure improvements will meet the LMI criteria and will thus address that objective.
 In other cases, however, damage to public infrastructure causing loss or decreased performance of critical and necessary services to local homes and businesses has created an urgent need